 2 Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
 Friendship Elementary School believes that we are highly responsible for the future of our community and much of that future depends on providing quality instruction in every classroom.
-Friendship Elementary has no teachers who are teaching outside of their fields of certification nor any first-year teachers this year.
-As for inexperience, of the 42 certified staff members at Friendship, the average years of teaching experience is 17.
-Teachers new to FES and within their first two years receive a new teacher packet of Friendship spirit items, they partner with a selected mentor, and attend monthly meetings in order to offer support and so that they develop classroom management and content knowledge to the depth needed to prepare children for higher education.
-Teachers work in professional learning communities weekly.
+All Friendship Elementary teachers are teaching in their field of certification.
+For the 2021-2022 school year, there will be 14 new staff members.
+Of those 14, 8 of them are new to the profession.
+Teachers new to FES and within their first two years receive a new teacher packet of Friendship spirit items, they partner with a selected mentor, and attend monthly meetings in order to offer support and so that they develop classroom management and content knowledge to the depth needed to academically prepare children.
+Teachers work in professional learning communities monthly.

 Teachers have also received additional professional learning on the writing and reading strategies of Jennifer Seravallo.
 Teachers have received introductory training on Fountas and Pinnell Phonics and vocabulary instruction for students.
-Teachers have also received professional development in the area of math problem solving and vocabulary with Suzanne Hood.
+Many teachers have also received professional development in the area of math problem solving and vocabulary with Suzanne Hood.
 Problem Solving provides an opportunity to engage students organically in real life mathematics.
 Students would use open-ended problems that promote reasoning and communication.
 Teachers would use a standards based rubric to assess a student's ability to use problem solving with the mathematical criteria of Problem Solving, Reasoning and Proof, Communication, and Representation.
-Teachers will collaborate in the Professional Learning Community to calibrate their assessment practices with their classroom samples.
+Teachers will collaborate in the Professional

+Learning Community to calibrate their assessment practices with their classroom samples.
 All teachers have participated in AEX.
 AEX (Aerospace Education Excellence) participants receive numerous full-color books and manipulatives that feature standards-driven aerospace/STEM activities.
 The requirements for full implementation are simple: complete six aerospace/STEM activities and one two-hour or longer field experience (space day, rocket, hot air balloon, or airplane launches, trip to the airport or an aerospace museum, etc.).
 Completion of the requirements earns a beautiful wooden teacher plaque plus color certificates for all students involved.
 The activities are designed to fit into any curriculum.
 Schools' state-approved curriculum may replace or supplement the AEX activities created for this program.
 This program has the added benefit of STEM kits, which are provided at no cost.
 The kits include the following: Weather Station, Astronomy, Flight Simulator, Quadcopter, Robotics, Rocketry, Model and Remote Control Aircraft.